Excessive Intestinal Peristalsis: Natural Solutions

 infographic illustrating how excessive intestinal peristalsis damages digestive health, showing the chain reaction from mucosal lining damage and inflammation to nutrient loss, chronic diarrhea, and weakened immunity, along with steps to restore gut balance.

-Can chronic diarrhea cause permanent damage to my intestines?
+Can chronic diarrhea cause permanent intestinal damage?

 How long does it take for intestinal villi to heal after excessive intestinal peristalsis?